Negligent Security

 Elements of a Negligent Security Claim in Atlanta

-Negligent security lawsuits follow the same procedures as most personal injury cases.
+Negligent security cases follow the same procedures as most personal injury lawsuits.
 In order to succeed in a claim, the injured party must show that the property owner in question had an implicit legal obligation—or “duty of care”—to protect them from harm.

 Injured parties must also demonstrate that the property owner failed to implement adequate security measures, allowing for criminal activity.
 Additionally, they must show the losses they suffered as a result of a “foreseeable” criminal act.